eskombro/seal-fighter/README.md

 We love seals, that's something that you need to know for this exercise.
 We struggled to decide which seal is our favorite.
 After several discussions, we decided to create a video game to decide which one is the best; The game is called `Seal Fighter V`.

-Seals will fight each other in 1vs1 in order to gain glory, respect and maybe finish on top of the leaderboard :rocket:
+Seals will fight each other in 1 vs 1 in order to gain glory, respect and maybe finish on top of the leaderboard :rocket:

 ## The game 🎮